-ePortfolios are more of a process of shaping learning, rather than a technological tool.
-That said, Binghamton University supports the use of Digication as a tool for developing ePortfolios and provides many features for assessing learning, promoting peer interaction and feedback, as well as maintaining course and learner privacy.
+The Center for Learning and Teaching’s Instructional Design Services (IDS) can help you implement ePortfolios in your course and curriculum design.
+Binghamton University supports the use of Digication as a tool for developing ePortfolios which provides many features for assessing learning, promoting peer interaction and feedback, as well as maintaining course and learner privacy.
 Contact IDS for more information.